2019-2020 Timetable and Administrative Guidelines for Promotion and Tenure at the University of Maine

 Once the faculty member has had an opportunity to respond to the Peer Committee recommendation, materials may be added to the file being reviewed for promotion or tenure consideration only in very limited circumstances; specifically: in extraordinary circumstances (e.g., being awarded a Nobel Prize); to correct factual errors in the material submitted; and to receive outside evaluations solicited during the review process which are received prior to the President’s decision.

 If materials are added to the file after the faculty member’s response to the Peer Committee recommendation, the consideration will be remanded to the Peer Committee and, if necessary, new deadlines will be set.
 This remanding may be waived on the mutual agreement of the faculty member and the University.
 Please call your Human Resources Partner if you have questions about adding materials to the file.

-8. Early to mid-January: The Provost, after consultation with the appropriate Dean and the Provost’s Advisory Committee, will submit his recommendations regarding tenure, continuing contract and promotion to the President.
+8. Early January: The Provost, after consultation with the appropriate Dean and the Provost’s Advisory Committee, will submit his recommendations regarding tenure, continuing contract and promotion to the President.
 The unit member (candidate) will receive a copy of the recommendation at the time it is submitted.

 The unit member shall have an opportunity to submit a written response to these recommendations within 5 (five) working days from receipt of the Executive Vice President for Academic Affairs and Provost’s recommendation.
 The statement submitted by the unit member shall become part of the official material reviewed by the President.

 9. January 17: The President’s recommendations regarding tenure are due in the Chancellor’s office.
 The President notifies the candidate of their decision regarding continuing contract and promotion and recommendation to the Chancellor and Board of Trustees regarding tenure when it is transmitted to the System Office but no later than February 28, 2020.*